 It’s no secret that I love a one pot meal, especially on a weeknight.
 I also love to make classic food combinations and flavor profiles into pasta and/or rice dishes.
-I was able to both of these things with one recipe.
+I was able to do both of these things with one recipe.
 I’m calling it Philly Cheese Pasta.
 And the only complaint I got about this one was – “You didn’t make enough!”

-For the pasta in this I decided to try out some Bucatini for the first time.
+For the pasta, I decided to try out some Bucatini for the first time.
 I kept seeing it in other recipes and dishes and hearing the rave reviews of it.
 I finally saw it in my own grocery and decided to give it a go!
 Bucatini is very similar to a thick spaghetti, except that it has a hollow center.
 A small hole down the middle of the pasta that makes it perfect for a one pot dish like this.
 This allows the creamy sauce and yummy flavors to really coat the whole noodle – for an epic flavor.

 When I was making this, I kept thinking it was going to be too much.
 My 3 teenage sons and 6foot4 husband showed me I was very wrong.
 There were no leftovers and they all wanted more, so I think it’s safe to say it was a successful one pot wonder!
+I absolutely love that my 12inch Ninja Kitchen saute pan is big enough to make the large one pot meal for my always hungry crew!

 Now Let’s Get Cookin’!